jsx-eslint/eslint-plugin-react/docs/rules/require-render-return.md

+# react/require-render-return

-# Enforce ES5 or ES6 class for returning value in render function (`react/require-render-return`)
+📝 Enforce ES5 or ES6 class for returning value in render function.

 💼 This rule is enabled in the ☑️ `recommended` [config](https://github.com/jsx-eslint/eslint-plugin-react/#shareable-configs).